Doraku/DefaultDocumentation/README.md

 DefaultDocumentation is also available as a [dotnet tool](https://www.nuget.org/packages/DefaultDocumentation.Console) if you need to control when to produce the documentation.
 The tool command is simply `defaultdocumentation`.
 Here is the tool help, most of the parameters have the same fonctionalities as their equivalent `<DefaultDocumentation...>` property:
 ```
+  -h, --LogLevel                        Minimum level of the logs to display
   -a, --AssemblyFilePath                Required.
 Path to the assembly file
   -d, --DocumentationFilePath           Path to the xml documentation file, if not specified DefaultDocumentation will assume it is in the same folder as the assembly
   -p, --ProjectDirectoryPath            Path to the project source folder